 It should be noted that Corollary \ref{dim-7} also follows from the classification of seven dimensional compact homogeneous spaces as in \cite[Theorem 2]{Go}.

-\subsection{Our strategy in proving the main results.}
+\subsection{Our strategy in proving the main results}

-In the proofs of our main results, we use a version of Cartan's theorem on cohomologies of homogeneous spaces; see Theorem \ref{Cartan-thm-disconnected} and Appendix \ref{cartan-appendix} for details.
+Our strategy in proving the main results involves the well-known Cartan’s theorem concerning the cohomology of homogeneous spaces.
+In fact, we employ an equivariant version of the Cartan's theorem Theorem \ref{Cartan-thm-disconnected} (see also \cite[Theorem 3.5]{BCM2}) which is suitable in our framework.
+This version was expected to be known, and a proof is given in \cite{BCM2} as we could not find one in the existing literature.
 Although bringing out simple computable expressions of the cohomologies in higher dimensions from the Cartan's theorem seem prohibitively intricate we are able to do it in the third and fourth dimensions using techniques that involve breaking up suitably certain spaces related to the lower dimensional parts of the Koszul complex, as well as an intricate analysis of the action of the component group $H/H^0$ on certain relevant subalgebras associated to the pair $(\g, \,\h)$.
-An explicit choice of transgression plays a vital role in determining certain differential maps in the Koszul complex; see \S~\ref{sec-description-third-coh}.
+An explicit choice of transgression plays a vital role in determining certain differential maps in the Koszul complex; see Section \ref{sec-description-third-coh}.